-ISB-CGC offers free Google Cloud credits for researchers to try out our platform!
+We are offering free Google Cloud credits for researchers to try out our platform!
 To get trial funding in an ISB-CGC funded Google Cloud Platform (GCP) project, please send your request to request-gcp@isb-cgc.org.

-Note: an ISB-CGC funded GCP project is not required to work with the ISB-CGC platform.

-In your request, please:

-- Describe your research goals in some detail

-- · Include information such as

-- The type of data that you plan to use

-- The algorithms and/or methods you plan to apply

-- Estimate of the storage

-- Computing costs you expect to incur

-- Include if you have students or collaborators who will also be accessing the same cloud project

-Teams working on a single project should all use the same cloud project
+(Note that if you already have a GCP project, and are not requesting funds as part of our community evaluation phase, you do not need a separate GCP project in order to work with ISB-CGC hosted data or tools.)

+In your request, please describe your research goals in some detail, including information such as the type of data that you plan to use (whether it is your own data or data already hosted by the ISB-CGC), the algorithms and/or methods you plan to apply, and an estimate of the storage and computing costs you expect to incur.
+Please let us know if you have students or collaborators who will also be accessing the same cloud project.
+Teams working on a single project should all use the same cloud project.
+If your group is large, we will take this into consideration in determining the funding we can supply.

-• If you have previous experience using the Google Cloud Platform along with which specific components (eg Compute Engine, BigQuery, Cloud Datalab, etc).
+If you have previous experience using the Google Cloud Platform, that would be useful for us to know - including which specific components (eg Compute Engine, BigQuery, Cloud Datalab, etc).